ckelley2/NRT/README.md

 LLC (NTESS).
 Under the terms of Contract DE-NA0003525 with NTESS, the U.S.
 Government retains certain rights.

-NRT Design Documentation is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+NRT design documentation is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.